What you can claim on

 In most cases you can deduct the full cost of these items from your profits before tax using annual investment allowance (AIA).

-If you’re a sole trader or partner and have an income of £150,000 or less a year, you may be able to use a simpler system called cash basis instead.
+If you’re a sole trader or partnership and have an income of £150,000 or less a year, you may be able to use a simpler system called cash basis instead.

 What does not count as plant and machinery

-- things you lease - you must own them
+- things you lease (unless you have a hire purchase contract or long funding lease) - you must own them

 - buildings, including doors, gates, shutters, mains water and gas systems